Both asphalt and tarmac are used for pavement, driveways, and most commonly the surfaces of roads.

-You can use these commonly used asphalt and tarmac paint removers to remove smaller drips and droplets in your driveway while painting.
+You can use these commonly used paint removers for asphalt and tarmac to remove smaller drips and droplets in your driveway while painting.

-However, if it’s a commercial space like streets, roads, parking structure, freeways or airport runway, other professional paint removing methods can be used which may include:
+However, if it’s a commercial space like streets, roads, parking structure, freeways, or an airport runway, other professional paint removing methods can be used which may include:

 - Sand blasting